How to Build an AR Measurement App

 Developing the Cost Estimation Feature

 To provide users with a quote for the price of the materials and other objects selected, our team designed the app to calculate the area of walls and floors.
-It then subtracts the area of windows and doors using the shoelace formula (Gauss’s area formula).
+It used the shoelace formula, also known as Gauss’s area formula, to subtract the area of windows and doors from the total area.
+This approach ensured that the cost estimation was as accurate as possible by considering the actual usable space.

-In the next stages, we plan to integrate a database with a catalog of goods and prices with APIs.
-This will allow the app to correlate the received area with the prices of materials to get rough estimates.
+In the next stages, we planned to integrate a database with a catalog of goods and prices through APIs.
+This integration would allow the app to correlate the calculated area with the prices of materials to provide rough estimates.
+By doing so, users would be able to get a more precise idea of the renovation costs, further enhancing their ability to plan and budget effectively.

 Choosing Different Materials in AR